10 Times the Golden Globes Got It Right and the Oscars Got It Wrong

 For example, the best motion picture, comedy or musical category, which was added to the Globes’ roundup in 1951, splits the classification by genre and often raises eyebrows over some of the nominees being included in the coveted best picture race (this year, Matt Damon’s The Martian beat out Melissa McCarthy’s Spy and Amy Schumer’s Trainwreck).
 Still, the decision to split the category has given the Globes a chance to honor hordes of films that went on to lose at the Oscars but remain beloved today, including The Graduate (1968), Working Girl (1989), Almost Famous (2000), Moulin Rouge!
 (2001), Lost in Translation (2004) and Sideways (2005).

-Also this year, many eyes are on Leonardo DiCaprio — who took home the Globe for best actor in a drama for his performance in The Revenant — and if he can break his Oscars losing streak come Feb.
-28. He earned a best actor nom for the 2016 Academy Awards, but he has yet to win an Oscar during his career, despite taking home Globes for both The Aviator (2005) and The Wolf of Wall Street (2014).
+For 2016, many eyes were on Leonardo DiCaprio — who took home the Globe for best actor in a drama for his performance in The Revenant — to see if he would break his Oscars losing streak come Feb.
+28 (Update: He did).
+He earned a best actor nom for the 2016 Academy Awards, but had yet to win an Oscar during his career, despite taking home Globes for both The Aviator (2005) and The Wolf of Wall Street (2014).

 The Globes are voted on by the Hollywood Foreign Press Association, which is made up of 82 international film critics.
 Only one is also a member of the Academy, which is why a nomination or even a win at the Globes is no indication that the nominee will have such luck at the Academy Awards.
 In the last decade, the Globes and the Oscars have overlapped only three times on the best picture winner (Slumdog Millionaire in 2008, Argo in 2012 and 12 Years a Slave in 2013).